pygame-web/pygbag/README.md

 Now navigate to http://localhost:8000 with a modern Browser.

-use http://localhost:8000#debug for getting a terminal and a sized down canvas
+Use http://localhost:8000#debug for getting a terminal and a sized down canvas.

-for pygame-script go to http://localhost:8000/your.app.folder.html
+For pygame-script go to http://localhost:8000/your.app.folder.html.

-v8 based browsers are preferred ( chromium/brave/chrome ... )
+V8 based browsers are preferred ( chromium/brave/chrome ... )
 starting with 81.0.4044 ( android 4.4 ).
 Because they set baseline restrictions on WebAssembly loading.
 Using them while testing ensure proper operation on all browsers.